edX Online

 What is an iframe?

 An iframe, short for “inline frame,” is a web element that loads an external HTML element onto a webpage.
 The code in an iframe can embed content from any source or website.
 For instance, you can write iframe HTML code that allows you to insert a PDF document, advertisement, interactive Google map, Facebook “like” button, payment gateway, or YouTube video onto your site.
-Developers like using iframes because doing so allows them to add an independent HTML document that retains its own attributes and remains separate from the main JavaScript and CSS of the parent page.Footnote 1
+Developers like using iframes because doing so allows them to add an independent HTML document that retains its own attributes and remains separate from the main JavaScript and CSS of the parent page.1

-Browse online iframe courses
+Browse online iFrame Certificates

 Stand out in your field